Names of the Irish state: "Eire" and "Éire" versus Ireland

-Republic of Ireland v Ireland
+Republic of Ireland versus Ireland

 On 18 April 1949, the Republic of Ireland Act, 1948 (No. 22 of 1948), came into operation, removing the last functions of the King (King George VI).
 Section two of the Act states, "It is hereby declared that the description of the State shall be the Republic of Ireland."

 The following note of what Prime Minister Clement Attlee said at a British Cabinet meeting on 12 January 1949 illustrates some of the considerations the British government had to consider following this declaration: